-Every year in the United States there are 10 federal holidays (also known as public or legal holidays) that are celebrated.
+There are 11 federal holidays (also known as public or legal holidays) celebrated every year in the United States.

 Federal holidays are a day off for most of the population, and if they fall on a weekend they are observed on the previous Friday or following Monday.